Last updated August 2016

 - there is a risk to the life of the pregnant woman, greater than if the pregnancy were terminated

 - there is substantial risk that if the child were born it would suffer from such physical or mental abnormalities as to be seriously handicapped.

-- No person is obliged to perform or participate in an abortion to which they have a conscientious objection, but they still have a duty to participate in treatment which is necessary to save the life of or to prevent grave permanent injury to the woman.
-Any doctor or nurse who feels unable to give information or counselling to a woman seeking an abortion, because of conscientious objection, should refer her to another doctor without delay (4,5).
+Health professionals are not obliged to perform or participate in an abortion to which they have a conscientious objection, but they still have a duty to participate in treatment which is necessary to save the life of or to prevent grave permanent injury to a woman.
+Any doctor or nurse who feels unable to give information or counselling to a woman seeking an abortion, because of conscientious objection, should refer her to another doctor without delay (5,6).

 Policy and guidance

 Governments in England (10,11) Wales (12) and Scotland (13) have published policy and guidance documents which address sexual health issues and services.
 These include recommendations for improving abortion services, and ensuring equitable access and minimum waiting times between the initial referral and the abortion.

 Detailed guidance from the Royal College of Obstetricians and Gynaecologists (14) aims to ensure that all women considering abortion have access to a service of uniformly high quality.
 This guidance should be used as the basis for the development of local protocols or guidelines in the United Kingdom.

 Abortion services are also included in broader recommended standards for sexual health services from the Medical Foundation for AIDS and Sexual Health (15).
 Although specifically intended to support the implementation of the government’s sexual health policy in England, they can be applied elsewhere.